NOLAI/libpep/README.md

 The following features are available:
 - `wasm`: enables the WASM library.
 - `elgamal2`: enables shorter ElGamal messages, disabling proved rerandomization (which has very limited practical use cases).
-- `unsafe-reconstruct`: enables the unverified reconstruction of ciphertexts from proved transcryption operations (so without actually verifying the zero knowledge proof).
 - `legacy-pep-repo-compatible`: enables the legacy PEP repository compatible mode, which uses a different function to derive scalars from contexts and secrets.
+- `insecure-methods`: enables insecure methods, to be used with care, like the unverified reconstruction of ciphertexts from proved transcryption operations (so without actually verifying the zero knowledge proof).

 ## Install